PankeshGupta/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.
+- system/SolarizedBalanced.style: this is a custom stylesheet I created for my MacDown editor, which I actually use a *lot*.
+It's a fork off SolarizedDark, (hence the name) but doesn't pay attention to any style or design principles - I just tweaked the colors until I felt satisfied with it.
+Anyway, you'll have to (manually - oh the horror) copy the file over to your `Themes/` folder for MacDown.
+Cheers

 ## bugs (from @holman)